/24 – The Internet’s Smallest Block

 • Small networks (Class C) had 256 addresses

-This delivered two advantages.
-Addresses could be allocated in aggregations more appropriate to need (that is, less allocation overkill could occur than happened by assigning a Class B where something between a Class C and a Class B was needed).
-Efficient allocation meant a greater number of networks could use the same number of addresses because fewer addresses went to those who did not need them.
-Excessive distribution, and therefore unused address possession, was avoided.
-Plus, networks could control their routing better.
+• Addresses could be allocated in aggregations more appropriate to need.
+That is, less over-allocation would occur than happened by assigning a Class B where something between a Class C and a Class B was needed.

 The example network ensures that most traffic for 10.31.8.0/24 comes from Upstream 2 telling it about the more specific – smaller – /24.
 The whole /19 network is announced to both upstreams.

-Network operators encourage each other to minimize the number of routes they advertise.
+Network operators always encouraged each other to minimize the number of routes they advertise.
 This is because the cost of routes is paid for in router upgrades.
 Since the mid-1990s, engineers have been sharing a weekly CIDR Report.
 It showcases the networks that could reduce the size of the routing table by aggregating better.
-There are still significant gains to be made.

 The early IPv4 distribution policies noted that conservation and routability are often “conflicting goals.”
 Traffic engineering could be added to that.

+Each Internet network is independent.
+There is no rule saying a network can’t advertise or accept longer prefixes.
 Today, Geoff Huston’s BGP Routing Table Analysis Report shows about 3,000 routes for blocks smaller than a /24.
 These tend to be short lived route leaks.
 At 0.3% of the whole routing table, these are not a problem.
-And most networks will probably not see them as they don’t accept anything smaller than a /24.
+Most ISPs will filter these announcements and never see them.
+However, if two networks want to exchange more specific routing information they can, and sometimes do!